Super Best Friends: Depiction of Muhammad

 In 2005, cartoon depictions of Muhammad became more controversial during the Jyllands-Posten Muhammad cartoons controversy.
 The creators of South Park returned to this theme in later episodes, parodying censorship attempts and portraying Muhammad again in the 2006 episodes "Cartoon Wars Part I" and "Cartoon Wars Part II" and again in the 2010 episode "200".
 Further controversy ensued, and one group, "Revolution Muslim", warned that South Park's creators would "probably wind up like Theo van Gogh".
 Around this time, the original "Super Best Friends" episode was removed from the South Park Studios website.

 Home media

-"Super Best Friends", along with the thirteen other episodes from South Park: the Complete Fifth Season, were released on a three-disc DVD set in the United States on February 22, 2005.
-The sets included brief audio commentaries by Parker and Stone for each episode.
+"Super Best Friends," along with the thirteen other episodes from South Park: The Complete Fifth Season, was released as part of a three-disc DVD set in the United States on February 22, 2005.
+The set included brief audio commentaries by Parker and Stone for each episode.

 The episode was included in the re-release of the fifth season on Blu-ray, released on December 5, 2017.
 This was the first time the episode was made available in HD, as the episode was not released alongside the rest of the season when it debuted in HD on iTunes in 2011.
 The episode is shown in its original presentation, without Muhammad's image being obscured as in later episodes of the series.